ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - Functional Alterity (irreducible difference that prevents collapse into sycophancy or monologue)

 **Materialization infrastructure (**required for RML completion**):**
-- Journal = materialization substrate enabling Recursive Metabolic Loop cycles to complete and accumulate (Chronotope; surviving object)
+- Journal = materialization substrate enabling Recursive Metabolic Loop cycles to complete and accumulate (Chronotope; surviving object, the **materialization layer**)

 **Emergent outcome (revealed vector, not mechanism):**
 - Destiny Drive = emergent directionality of idiom articulation (the “where the grown C goes” once obstructions clear)